Removal of Director Disqualification

 - Appointed without having DIN;

-- Holding Directorship in more than 20 Companies at a same time;
+- Holding Directorship in more than 20 Companies at the same time;

 - Financial Statement and Annual Return not filed for consecutive three financial years